vuejs/pinia/docs/introduction.md

 }
 ```

+You will find more information about each _map helper_ in the core concepts.

 ## Why _Pinia_

 Pinia (pronounced like `/peenya/` in English) is the closest word to _piña_ (_pineapple_ in Spanish) that is a valid package name.
 A pineapple is in reality a group of individual flowers that join together to create a multiple fruit.
 Similar to stores, each one is born individually, but they are all connected at the end.
 It's also a delicious tropical fruit indigenous to South America.